alexkiri/Luma-Framework/ReadMe.md

 # To do and ideas
 - Add a utility to automatically package a game mod with all the files it might need
 - Improve the way games can add custom cbuffer variables
-- Move the defines in "global_defines.h" as Solution Configurations in Visual Studio?
-So one doesn't need to edit the code to swap them
 - Allow packaging shaders with the mod binary (like RenoDX does)?
 I kinda like to have them as source tbh
 - Move the core.hpp code in a static or dynamic library, instead of including it as code in every game specific project
 - Add DirectX 12 support?
 Not planned for now.
 Luma is based on the simplicity of DX11